 Calibration software calculates the difference between the values measured by the colorimeter and the target values from the pattern generator.
 The difference is the precise offset that must be removed in order to correct the display.
 The software measures this difference across the profile of the display and creates a calibration LUT.

-In the case of the LG C1 OLED display and others, this calibration LUT can be loaded directly into the monitor, which means an external LUT box is not necessary.
+In the case of the LG C9 and CX OLED display, this calibration LUT can be loaded directly into the monitor, which means an external LUT box is not necessary.

 Here’s what you’ll need.